On Wednesday, April 22, Executive Director Belicia Reaves testified at the DC Council to secure equitable funding.

 At Two Rivers, our three-year strategic plan focuses on reversing learning loss and strengthening retention.
 We are accelerating academic growth through high-quality instruction, clearer implementation of our co-teaching model, and differentiated professional learning that connects directly to classroom practice.

-If the District is serious about academic recovery, equity, and long-term student outcomes, budget decisions must reflect the real costs of educating students and retaining effective educators.
-We urge the Council to prioritize equitable, predictable funding for professional learning, special education services, and leadership stability—because sustained investment is essential to delivering the outcomes our students and families deserve.
+If the District is serious about its continued academic recovery, equity, and long-term student outcomes, budget decisions must reflect the real costs of educating students equitably in the District.
+DC has the fairest and most equitable school funding formula in the country, and we should keep it that way.
+Our equitable and sustained financial investment is essential to delivering the positive outcomes our students and families deserve.

 Thank you.